kevinfiol/kevinfiol.github.io/content/blog/getting-rid-of-the-credential-helper-selector-on-git-for-windows.md

 ## Why are you using Windows?

 I never claimed to make wise choices.
-But yes, this whole thing has been a non-issue on my Linux Mint-based laptop.
+But yes, issue is nonexistent on my Linux Mint-based laptop.